Tampa Drug Crimes Lawyer

 The severity of the punishments for drug offenses in Florida varies greatly depending on the type and quantity of drugs involved, the offense, and the defendant’s past criminal history.
 For instance, under 20 grams of marijuana may be charged as a misdemeanor and carry a $1,000 fine with a maximum one-year jail sentence.
 Even a modest amount of heroin or cocaine, however, is usually charged as a felony, carrying hefty fines and longer prison sentences.

 Mandatory minimum sentences apply to more serious offenses such as manufacturing or trafficking, requiring the court to impose a minimum term of imprisonment that can vary from three to 25 years or longer.
 The outcome of such sentencing is dependent on the quantity of narcotics involved.
-Charges of trafficking frequently carry larger criminal penalties.
+Drug trafficking charges frequently carry larger criminal penalties.

 Beyond the legal ramifications, a drug conviction can have a lasting impact on your life.
 These repercussions might include losing professional licenses, having trouble obtaining work, and not being eligible for some government programs.
 The team at Jeff Marshall Law is dedicated to helping you avoid such circumstances.